underscoreio/underscoreio/src/html/_posts/2015-01-14-new-speakers-at-scala-exchange.md

 ### Andrew Harmel-Law

-Tomer is a very experienced Scala developed, while our next speaker, Andrew Harmel-Law,  represents the other end of spectrum.
+Tomer is a very experienced Scala developer, while our next speaker, Andrew Harmel-Law,  represents the other end of the spectrum.
 His [talk](https://skillsmatter.com/skillscasts/5835-bootstrapping-a-scala-mindset) described his experiences learning Scala as a Java veteran.
 He did a great job conveying the struggle to rewire his mental model of programming from an imperative to a functional model.
 I asked Andrew for his thoughts on the conference and diversity programme and he replied:

 > What struck me most was the number and range of attendees - diverse in background, expertise, industry and more.
 It made for an exciting conference to both attend and talk at.
 I'll definitely submit a session next year.
 >